IBM/get-your-java-microservice-up-and-running/workshop/optional-lab-01/README.md

 Afterwards click `Create` again.

+### Deploy to Code Engine

-## Get the location of your container image
+#### Step 1: Get the location of your container image

-In order to create our ``Code Engine` deployment, we need to know the location of our container image.
+In order to create our `Code Engine` deployment, we need to know the location of our container image.

 From the `IBM Cloud` Dashboard, navigate to `Container registry` and click on `Images`.
 Alternatively, you can follow this [link](https://cloud.ibm.com/registry/images).